doctorfree/Asciiville/README.md

 	-c 'command' indicates use 'command'
-		If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'translate' then the translation tool is run
+		If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'news' then run `newsboat` RSS feed reader If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'translate' then the translation tool is run